Admsher/Allos/README.md

 # Allos Submision

 ## Setup
+Ensure you have the following packages installed:

+Flask: A lightweight web framework for building web applications in Python.
+NumPy: A powerful library for numerical computing with support for multi-dimensional arrays and matrices.
+Pandas: A versatile library for data manipulation and analysis.
+TensorFlow (tf): An open-source machine learning framework for building and training models.
+OpenCV (cv2): A library for computer vision and image processing tasks.

 ## Model ##
 MobileNetV2 is a convolutional neural network architecture specifically designed for efficient deep learning inference on mobile and embedded devices.
 It serves as an ideal backbone network for object detection tasks, offering a balance between accuracy and computational efficiency, making it suitable for deployment in resource-constrained environments.